Skip to main content

 7. Whenever a vacancy in the Board occurs, the remaining Board members by majority vote are empowered to fill the vacancy with a qualified elector of the District.
 Any person so appointed holds office until the next regular College election, at which time the electors of the District fill the office for the unexpired portion of the term.

 The Board officers are: Chair, Vice-Chair, Secretary, and Treasurer.
-No person can be elected to two consecutive terms.
+No person can be elected to 2 consecutive terms as Chair or Vice-Chair.
 If a Vice-Chair assumes the role of Chair during the Chair’s term, the Vice-Chair is still eligible to be elected to the Chair role for the next term.

 The Chair

-• The Chair of the Board of Trustees is elected by the members of the Board from among their number and serves for two years.
+• The Chair is elected by the members of the Board from among their number and serves for 2 years.

 • The duties of the Chair are to preside at all meetings of the Board, to perform all duties prescribed by law and as directed by the Board, and to preserve order and to enforce rules.
 The Chair appoints all Board committees unless otherwise ordered by the Board.